-- Select a math concept for developing deeper understanding of symbolic notations, operations, and/or contextual meanings (units and measurement); - Explore multiple representations for a math concept that is present within the Alberta Curriculum; - Explain the difference between a math visual and manipulative; - Discuss your role as a math learner and math teacher; - Discuss what you learned through the relearning process and how this will inform your future teaching practice.
+- Select a math concept from the book Elementary and Middle School Mathematics, for developing deeper understanding of symbolic notation, operations, and/or contextual meanings (units and measurement); [Concepts: select from Chapters 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 22 with additional sources] - Discuss and confirm math concept selection with your instructor (to avoid multiple overlaps); - Explore multiple representations such as pictorial, visual in drawings, graphs drawn, or images created, manipulatives or other concrete materials, for the math concept and find the learning outcomes within the Alberta Curriculum that involve this math concept. - Explain the difference between a math visual and manipulative; - Discuss your role as a math learner and math teacher; - Discuss what you learned through the relearning process and how this will inform your future teaching practice. - Prepare to share a highlight, ah-ha moment, short activity, or new insight you gained from your math work.
+This is informal sharing with the purpose of learning from one another (2 minutes each in class and/or share on D2L).

-You may find that daily journal writing, photos, or videos of your thinking/work will support your knowledge development for LT2.
+You may find that daily journal writing, photos and/or examples of your messy work, or videos of your thinking/work will support your knowledge development for LT2.

 This learning task is a personal narrative to share your insights from this relearning process.
 This personal narrative will include a detailed description of the selected math concept, knowledge development of the concept through definitions, visuals, manipulatives, context (units), and connections to other math concepts.

 Photos of your personal work with math visuals, manipulatives, and/or paper and pencil work will accompany your written descriptions.
 This can be composed through PowerPoint slides, Word document, or a medium acceptable by your instructor.
 As a guide for written text, please consider 500-1000 words for your written work.